An official website of the United States government

 Tahoe NF will authorize a 0.5 mile pipeline encroachment due to the acquisition of Van Norden Meadow.
 The Humboldt-Toiyabe and Tahoe NFs will also approve a new operating plan for the entirety of the pipeline.
 Actions are administrative only.

-Improve and restore forest health and resilience, reduce the risk of high-severity wildfire, protect and secure water supplies, and protect communities from the effects of high-severity wildfire on approximately 210,000 acres of National Forest Land
+Improve and restore forest health and resilience, reduce the risk of high-severity wildfire, protect and secure water supplies, and protect communities from the effects of high-severity wildfire on approximately 210,000 acres of National Forest Land.
+Multiple decisions to result from one EIS.

 The installation of seven new #7 boxes (WLs 13, 17, 19, 23, 25, 29, and 31) and replacement of four existing #5 boxes with new #7 boxes (WLs 11, 15, 21, 27) will require 11 off-pavement excavations with 11 adjacent work areas.